devkennyy/rungeon/contributing.md

 # 🤗 Contributing

 ## Getting Started
 When contributing, we suggest you develop an understanding of the languages used within the project.
-Rungeon is written in JavaScript, Sass, Bootstrap and HTML.
+Rungeon is written in JavaScript, CSS, Bootstrap and HTML.
-If you plan on making visual changes familiarize yourself with Sass & Bootstrap, we assume you are already competent with JavaScript & HTML.
+If you plan on making visual changes familiarize yourself with CSS & Bootstrap, we assume you are already competent with JavaScript & HTML.

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.